Saturday 24 to Wednesday 28 June

 We started with a walk to their local street market and then to their local park where we found a pleasant beer/wine.

-We visited the Berlin underground to see how bomb shelters had been prepared.
+We visited the Berlin Unterwelten Berlin Underground – Subways and Bunkers in the Cold War, to see how bomb shelters had been prepared.
 (Sorry, no pics allowed).
 Our English speaking guide made us realise that firstly only a select few 5% of population could be accommodated, and secondly the shelters may protect you from an A-bomb, perhaps.
 But it could only keep you there for 3 days.
 There was no food or water, so it is BYO.
 And when you leave the shelter, the air and soil would likely be contaminated.

 Shelters were actually built within the underground train system utilising spaces that are created during construction.